 Basic Science Journal Club/Seminar

-In this monthly conference, a resident selects a basic science article that illustrates a fundamental advance and has translational implications.
+In this conference, a resident selects a basic science article that illustrates a fundamental advance and has translational implications.
 He or she prepares a seminar designed to teach broadly about the topic as well as focus on the article or articles distributed in advance.
 One or two experts from the Boston area are selected by the presenter and invited to sit in and contribute to the discussion.
 Examples of recent topics include: highly specific new anesthetics, pitfalls in analysis of genomic data, auto-inflammation from escaped DNA, genomic screening for autism, microRNAs, diabetic autoimmunity, peptidomimetics, long QT syndrome, use of gene expression in new drug discovery, gene editing, and the molecular basis of gastrointestinal development.
 This conference occurs every other month.

 Clinical Science Journal Club